 - Abstract title (same as in the portal)

 - Names, affiliations and email addresses of the presenting Author and any Co-author(s)

 - Abstract text (max. length 300 words, excluding Title, Authors and Biography)

-- Biography of presenting Author (max. length 50 words)
+- A short Biography of presenting Author (max. length 50 words)

 - The completed Abstract in prescribed Template format should be uploaded as a Microsoft Word file

-Once your Abstract has been accepted for a presentation at MaDE2020, you are required to register and pay to attend before Monday 23 November 2020 to avoid being removed from the programme.
+Once you have been accepted to present at MaDE2021, you are required to register and pay to attend before Friday 24 September 2021 to avoid being removed from the programme.

-Please note: Early Bird Registrations close on 15 October 2020.
+Please note: Early Bird Registrations also close on Friday 24 September 2021.

-Oral and Poster presenters are required to download and use the MaDE2020 Abstract Template to format their Abstract.
+Oral and Poster presenters are required to download and use the MaDE2021 Abstract Template to format their Abstract.